saintaubins/JobSearch/jobposts/README.md

 <!-- #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
-**RESOLUTION**: Missing comma after first object in sources {} object -->
+**RESOLUTION**: Missing comma after first object in sources {} object --> A big issue i had was passing props from sibling to sibling.
+The solution was to start the data fetch from App.js, and to propogate the props down to the components that needed them.